naisutech/static-site-playground/README.md

 1. `app.hbs`: this is your 'HTML' file.
 It's inserted into the body element.
 You can use standard HTML, but if you want to use the power of handlebars templating, feel free to define template partials, or invesigate `bootstrap.js` to see how to use dynamic partials with injected data.
 2. `app.js`: this is your JS file.

+- To enable React.js support, uncomment the `import` line for react in this file

 3. `app.scsss`: this is your styles file.
 It uses SASS, so you can define partials, use mixins, and all the other powerful tools of the SASS pre-processor.

 ### Assets